tenkara/solidityHomeworks/README.md

    13. Solidity Smart Contract with functions to Create a EHR contract, Store data from screen 3c via 3i, View data in the contract (keeping it fairly straightforward to begin with) (Gabe)
    14. Testing / QA / Anything else missing from above - All interested parties who want to run the app in their environment after the build and provide/use feedback to fix and increment from there.(Jorge)

+### Week 8 - Final project presentations and more sponsor presentations
 ## SmartHealth WSD 2 (Dec 12 - Dec 15):
 (https://github.com/tenkara/solidityHomeworks/tree/main/final%20project)